 Check the entire list here and adventure to one of these fantastic rooftops across the city for the most unbeatable scenery and not to mention, refreshing cocktails!

-Gitano is opening this month in a brand new, on-brand location.
-Once called “Gitano Garden of Love” and located in SoHo for the past four years, the Mexican-inspired escape will reopen this year on Governors Island instead with the new name “Gitano Island.”
+Once called “Gitano Garden of Love” and located in SoHo, the Mexican-inspired escape has reopened on Governors Island instead with the name “Gitano Island.”
 Learn more here.

 There’s something about having a drink in a speakeasy that blows the experience of having a drink in a regular bar straight out of the water.
 Some of of favs include: